ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

    1. Air handling apparatus and ductwork not to be insulated
    1. Double wall air handling unit housings and plenums.
    1. Air conditioning ducts exposed to view in air conditioned areas.
-1. SUBMITTALS**
-   1. Refer to requirements in Division 22, “Common Work Results for Plumbing.”
+1. SUBMITTALS*   1.
+Refer to requirements in Division 22, “Common Work Results for Plumbing.”
    1. Product Data
    1. Submit description, heat transfer coefficients, characteristics, and compliance with specified flame spread and smoke development ratings for insulation, jackets and adhesives on insulated systems.
    1. Schedules